uiuctml/npc-models/README.md

 If wandb is enabled, a wandb run is automatically created under the generated run name, and all checkpoints are uploaded to the wandb cloud storage.

 At the end of each training session, the training scripts automatically test the trained models.
 The identical test can be repeated manually by running the testing scripts and passing the training run names as arguments.
-Note that wandb is automatically disabled in the testing scripts.

 Before joint optimization and testing, ensure that the dataset prefix in `header.py` matches the one specified in the run name or checkpoint file name passed as arguments.